-Practising the diagrams: Diagrams are very important in anatomy and drawing good diagrams makes you much better at knowing the subject.
+Practicing the diagrams: Diagrams are very important in anatomy and drawing good diagrams makes you much better at knowing the subject.

 Revision is the key: Revising the subject repeatedly is very important.
 As the course deals with lots of syllabi, it is important to maintain good revision time.

 Students can pursue many specializations under BVSc.
 There are also many higher study options available for graduate students after a BVSc degree, which can help them better understand the subject.
-Also, gaining more education can help the students pursue a career in research if they are interested in it.
+Also, gaining more education can help students pursue a career in research if they are interested in it.
 Listed below are some of the popular higher education options available for students:

 BVSc and AH courses are those courses that get good job opportunities as well as a good salary.
 The average course salary is INR 5.04 LPA [Source: Glassdoor].
 This salary can differ owing to many factors.
-Some of these factors are location, designation and experience of the graduate.
+Some of these factors are location, designation, and experience of the graduate.

 Read More: BVSc Salary